< Previous Next >

 - Create and sign into a Coinbase account.
 I recommend Coinbase because they are the most straightforward exchange.

 - Purchase some ETH.
 At the time of this writing, this currency transfers the fastest and cheapest out of anything Coinbase offers.
 Litecoin competes here, but will cause hiccups later in the process - more on that later.

 - Create and sign in to a Binance account.
+If you are American, Binance is currently not accepting new American clients - use KuCoin instead.
 I recommend Binance because they have been reliable and convenient for me and they offer many different lesser-known cryptocurrencies with trading pairs on both ETH and BTC.
 An added bonus is that you can withdraw up to 2 BTC/day worth of funds with no verification at all.
 Alternate exchange options: HitBTC also trades XRP— I have written a guide to using HitBTC which you will find useful.

 - Move your ETH to Binance.
 Once it has confirmed, you can now easily use the ETH/XRP trading pair to buy as much or as little Ripple as you want.
 More on trading pairs later.

 - Send your coins from Binance to a safe XRP wallet for long term storage if you intend to hold for awhile.
 This is not strictly necessary but it is considered a safer option than keeping ANY coin on ANY exchange long term.
 There are a multitude of wallets for Ripple, including one called toastwallet which seems to enjoy some popularity.
 At the time of this writing it’s also possible to store XRP in a Ledger Nano S hardware wallet, but not a Trezor.
 Hardware wallets are arguably the most secure option here.